 “These two artists treat disability as creative opportunity.
 In ‘Breaking and Entering,’ they explore their struggles and their transformations together—Joyce with ethereal vocals and an electric toy organ, Herman with his body in motion.
 Each performance is followed by a dance party.”

-Brian Seibert, The New Yorker
+Brian Seibert, The New Yorker, November 2019 — read full article

 “The four songs of Molly Joyce are the only ones that truly form a unity, a cycle.
 ‘Conform’, ‘Deform’, ‘Reform’ and ‘Transform’ all have a relationship with Joyce’s personal tragedy: she still experiences the physical consequences of a car accident.
 An event that turns things upside down and makes you think about who you are and how you relate to your environment.”